brianmodel/JeffersonTrailGame/README.md

 Much of the code is a complete hack as this was my first big programming project.
 Many improvements can be made (splitting the single file into multiple files, getting rid of many temporary variables, etc.)

+# Running the Game
+To run the game, you need to install the processing IDE.
+Also, make sure to install the sound library by the Processing Foundation in order to run the game.

+Once everything is installed, put the Game.pyde file in the same directory as the data folder.
+Next, open Game.pyde, and run the file from the IDE.
+A window should pop up with the title screen.
+Type in your option, and press enter to begin!

 # Screenshots from the game running

 Title Screen: